gothandy/smart-factory-static/readme.md

-# Vanilla JavaScript App

-This repo is used as a starter for a _very basic_ HTML web application using no front-end frameworks.
+# Smart Factory Shop
+## Static Website

+This is the repo for the static website part of the Smart Factory Shop.